Uvalde superintendent says district to hire more police - NewsBreak

 During a sometimes contentious news conference, Uvalde school district officials said they wouldn't answer any questions about the investigation or personnel matters.

-When Superintendent Hal Harrell was asked if he still trusts the school district’s police chief, Pete Arredondo , he said, “that’s personnel.”4th grade Uvalde survivor: ‘I don’t want it to happen again’
+When Superintendent Hal Harrell was asked if he still trusts the school district's police chief, Pete Arredondo , he said, “that's personnel.”

 Critics have suggested that Arredondo, who was in charge of the law enforcement response during the May 24 attack at Robb Elementary School, waited too long before agents entered the locked classroom where the gunman was holed up and killed him.